 In your main browser:

-- Disable Grammarly, LanguageTool, ad blockers, any DOM-modifying extension.
+chrome://extensions, or Settings > Extensions). - Disable Grammarly, LanguageTool, ad blockers, and any DOM-modifying extension.

 - Reload the Canvas doc.

-If Revert now works, re-enable extensions one at a time to find which one breaks Canvas.
+If navigation now works, re-enable extensions one at a time to find which one breaks Canvas.

 - Open the broken doc.

-- Paste in the content from the version you exported in Step 2.
+Cmd/Ctrl + A) > Delete. - Paste in the content from the version you saved in Step 2.

-You have effectively manually reverted, bypassing the broken history.
+You have effectively reverted by hand, bypassing the broken history entirely.

-Step 6: Report to Google and use Docs export as fallback
+Step 6: Report to Google and use Docs export as a durable fallback

-If the bug is reproducible after all the above:
+If the issue is reproducible after all the above:

-- Include “Canvas revert broken” in the subject, attach screenshots of the version list and the broken state.
+- Put “Canvas version history broken” in the description, attach screenshots of the version sequence and the broken state.

-- Open the doc in a second browser to confirm the reverted version is also on the server, not just local.
+- Open the doc in a second browser (or incognito) to confirm the recovered version is on the server, not just local.

 Long-term prevention

-- Keep Canvas docs in a single tab; close duplicates immediately.
+- Keep each Canvas doc in a single tab; close duplicates immediately.

 - Avoid extensions that inject overlays into rich-text editors while drafting in Canvas.

-- For collaborative docs, coordinate so only one person edits at a time; Canvas’s concurrent edit handling is weaker than Docs’s.
+- For shared docs, agree that one person edits at a time; Canvas’s concurrent-edit handling is weaker than Google Docs’s.

 Common pitfalls

-- Editing on a flaky network connection; partial saves can produce “phantom” versions with corrupted content.
+- Editing on a flaky connection; partial saves can produce “phantom” versions with corrupted content.

-- Closing the doc immediately after a successful Revert; the change may not have synced to the server yet.
+- Closing the doc immediately after recovering a version; the change may not have synced to the server yet — wait a few seconds and confirm.

-- Assuming Canvas free tier and Advanced have the same history depth — Advanced retains more versions.
+- Assuming the free tier and a paid plan keep the same history depth — paid plans generally retain more.

 FAQ

 Q: How many versions does Canvas keep?
-A: Roughly 30 on free, more on Advanced — but Google does not document an exact number.
-Treat it as “recent edits only”.
+A: Google does not document an exact number.
+Community reports as of June 2026 cluster in the low dozens, with paid plans retaining more than free.
+Treat it as “recent edits only” and export anything important.

-Q: Can I restore a Canvas doc deleted entirely?
-A: Check Google Drive trash within 30 days.
+Q: Can I restore a Canvas doc I deleted entirely?
+A: A Canvas artifact lives inside its Gemini chat.
+Check your Gemini activity/chat history first; if the doc was exported to Drive, check Google Drive trash within 30 days.
 After that, recovery is unlikely.

-Q: Is Revert different from Undo?
-A: Yes — Undo (Cmd+Z) replays your local edit history in this session.
-Revert jumps to a previously saved version.
-Use Undo for recent in-session edits; Revert for older states.
+A: No. Undo (Cmd/Ctrl + Z) replays your local edit history in this session.
+The version arrows jump between previously saved Canvas snapshots.
+Use Undo for recent in-session edits; use the arrows for older saved states.

 Related